 In addition to this tree-planting effort, the Santa Fe Parks department has been working for the past several years to assess the overall tree coverage and health, reduce water-intensive turf areas and increase the tree canopy throughout the City.
 They are currently working on a pilot project with Youth Works to use the iTree application on iPads in conjunction with Tree Keepers software to map all of the trees between Cerro Gordo and Frenchie's Park.
 Once this pilot project is complete, they hope to expand it to the entire city.
-This system will provide information about the exact location (via GPS), the species (via leaf and bark identification), the age and health of the tree (via photographs to determine the size and percentage of live vs. dead branches) and will help City planners determine if there are trees that should be replaced and/or identify areas that have inadequate tree cover.
+This system will provide information about the exact location (via GPS), the species (via leaf and bark identification), the age and health of the tree (via photographs to determine the size and percentage of live vs. dead branches) and will help the City Forester, Robert Wood, determine if there are trees that should be replaced and/or identify areas that have inadequate tree cover.
+In order to ensure adequate and healthy tree cover throughout the City over time, they are working on acquiring funding to contract with Davey Tree to create a 75-year Master plan for the urban forest.
 As this project is in its infancy, there is limited data on the urban forest.
-The map on the following page shows the parks and trails of the City to give a sense of the current vegetated parks within the City limits.
-The planning and implementation of a comprehensive, climate adaptive tree strategy is critical for the long-term health and viability of our City's overall ecosystem.
-The Municipal Tree Advisory Board is currently developing a list of woody plants that are anticipated to be better adapted to Santa Fe's changing climate.
+The following map shows the parks and trails of the City to give a sense of the number of vegetated parks within the City limits.

 Photo 23: Mother and children planting a cottonwood tree in the Santa Fe River bed during one of the community tree-planting days.
 Source: SFWA.